rye-com/rye-pay/README.md

 > }
 > ```

-> `promoCodes: StorePromoCodes[]`
+> `experimentalPromoCodes: StorePromoCodes[]`
 >
-> an array of objects that represent promo codes applied for a store
+> an array of objects that represent promo codes applied for a store.
+> This field is experimental and might be changed or removed in the future.
 >
 > ```ts
 > export interface StorePromoCodes {